 Conscious sedation is defined as a technique in which the use of a drug or drugs produces a state of depression of the central nervous system enabling treatment to be carried out, but during which verbal contact with the patient is maintained throughout the period of sedation.

 Nitrous oxide/oxygen is usually the technique of choice for conscious sedation of pediatric dental patients.

 What is Intravenous Sedation?

 Intravenous sedation is commonly achieved by the injection of a single drug.
 These include the use of combinations of sedative drugs or intravenous sedatives in combination with r inhalation/ oral sedation.
 Intravenous sedation for children must be provided only by those who are trained in these techniques for patients of this age group.

-Although the majority of pediatric dental patients could be managed by conventional behaviour management methods, a few number of them require pharmacological intervention.
-For these children, conscious sedation is the primary treatment options that allows comprehensive restorative dental care.
-Because of the risks and costs involved with general anaesthesia, conscious sedation is often the option of first choice.
+Although the majority of pediatric dental patients could be managed by conventional behavior management methods, a few numbers of them require pharmacological intervention.
+For these children, conscious sedation is the primary treatment options that allow comprehensive restorative dental care.
+Because of the risks and costs involved with general anesthesia, conscious sedation is often the option of the first choice.

 Why should we offer sedation?

 It is no secret that many people are afraid to go to the dentist, sometimes to the point of neglecting their oral care.
 Sedation, either oral or intravenous, allows this segment of the people to be treated without stress and often becomes the first step to their seeking regular dental care.

 The primary objective of oral premedication is to reduce anxiety while maintaining consciousness, comfort, and cooperation.
 This objective is usually met in the mildly apprehensive patient.
 For the management of the moderately apprehensive patient, oral premedication can be effective when combined with either intramuscular or inhalational agents.
 However, it is not very effective in extremely apprehensive patients unless intravenous techniques are also used.